dylan-k/basinski-book-reviews/README.md

 [Michael Basinski](https://www.poetryfoundation.org/poets/michael-basinski) contributed nearly 300 reviews of poetry publications to a webzine called <cite>[The Hold](https://web.archive.org/web/20090301055656/http://the-hold.com:80/index1.html)</cite>, from 2000-2005.
 He was the Associate Curator of [The Poetry/Rare Books Collection SUNY at Buffalo](https://library.buffalo.edu/pl/about/).

-The reviews describe the works of poets and publishers at a time right before the web became ubiquitous, so they are a useful archive as well as an enjoyable read.
+The reviews describe the works of poets and publishers at a time right before the web became ubiquitous, providing a useful archive and an enjoyable read.

 Copyright (c) 2005 Michael Basinski.
 Reproduced here and released under MIT License with permission of the author.